SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

 # Basic SEQR payment

-Feel hungry for real payments now?
-Just make sure you have the following in place:
+Make a test purchase:

-1. Get terminal context
+1. Create a bill and publish it to the app
-2. Create a bill and publish it to the app
+2. Pay using SEQR app
-3. Pay using SEQR app
+3. Check the payment status

-4. Check the payment status
+The example uses [public credentials](../reference/signup.html) that you can use for testing.

 ## Sequence (simplified)